DSchau/personal-website-2024/src/content/posts/readme.md

   - Creativity, Inc.
   - The Hard thing about Hard Things
   - Amp it Up
-  - How will you measure your life?
+  - How Will you Measure Your Life?
+  - Scaling People
 </details>

 <details>
   <summary>Favorite games</summary>

   - Mass Effect 2
   - The Last of Us
   - God of War
-  - Metal Gear Solid IV Uncharted
+  - Metal Gear Solid IV
+  - Uncharted
   - Red Dead Redemption
 </details>

 <details>
   <summary>Other things to know</summary>

   <blockquote>“What is our definition of victory?
 Sun Tzu, in The Art of War, had a simple answer: ‘Breaking the enemy's will to fight.’</blockquote>

   I’m highly competitive and I care about winning.
 What does it mean to win for me at Postman?
 To be a critical part of a wildly successful business, and to help Postman grow into the outsized opportunity that I think we currently have.